brianebeling/Rethought.Commands/README.md

 ### All, Any and Enumerating

 Alone these probably aren't too powerful.
 But a lot of the additional packages may make usage of them.
 They behave very similar to LINQ.
 The operations accept either a collection of `Action<AsyncFuncBuilder<TContext>>`, `IAsyncResultFunc<TContext>` or `Func<IAsyncResultFunc<TContext>>` and a predicate.
-All also has a bool `shortCircuiting` which determines whether it will stop at the first occurence of something not being true from the predicate or will continue till the end and then return the result.
+All also has a bool `shortCircuiting` which determines whether it will stop at the first occurrence of something not being true from the predicate or will continue till the end and then return the result.

 Enumerating does not accept a predicate and simply is enumerating a collection of the three above mentioned types.

-## Todo
+## To do
 - Various chat application implementations (Slack, ..)